Truist Stadium (Winston-Salem)

-Truist Stadium is a ballpark in Winston-Salem, North Carolina that replaced Ernie Shore Field.
-It is primarily used for baseball, and is the home field of the Winston-Salem Dash minor league baseball team and primary home field of the Carolina Disco Turkeys summer collegiate baseball team.
+Truist Stadium is a ballpark in Winston-Salem, North Carolina, United States, that replaced Ernie Shore Field.
+It is primarily used for baseball, and is the home field of the Winston-Salem Dash minor league baseball team.

 The ballpark is bounded by Peters Creek Parkway (northwest/west); 1st Street (north); and Green Street (northeast, left-center field).
 Salem Parkway, which carries US 158 and US 421, is toward the south/southeast.

 History

 It was originally planned to open for the 2009 season.
 Various delays pushed it to mid-2009, and then to the 2010 season.
 Oversights such as the budget, by city planners, were reported to be the cause.

 The first home game was played on April 13, 2010, against the Potomac Nationals, resulting in a 5–4 loss in 12 innings, before 7,111 spectators.
 At the end of its first season, the stadium was named Ballpark of the Year by Baseballparks.com.